Lebanese protests, politics resume with a new, virus twist

 The prime minister's physician, Faisal Sultan, said Khan would be tested for the virus protectively.

+In Israel, Prime Minister Benjamin Netanyahu’s office said Tuesday in a statement the government would vote on a ban on cemetery visits during next week’s national Memorial Day and a countrywide lockdown on the following day’s Independence Day holiday.

+Grieving families of Israeli soldiers and police mark the country’s Memorial Day with visits to the graves of the fallen.
+At sundown the day of mourning turns into a celebration of Israel’s Independence Day.

-Associated Press writers Rahim Faiez in Kabul, Afghanistan; Asim Tanvir in Multan, Pakistan, and Munir Ahmed and Kathy Gannon in Islamabad contributed to this report.
+Associated Press writers Rahim Faiez in Kabul, Afghanistan; Asim Tanvir in Multan, Pakistan; Munir Ahmed and Kathy Gannon in Islamabad and Ilian Ben Zion in Jerusalem contributed to this report.

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.